araz-omarov/araz-omarov/README.md

 ---

 ## 🌟 About Me
 I wanne be **Full Stack Developer** and I have 14 years old.
-I know HTML, CSS and I leraning PHP, MySQL, Laravel Framework.
+I know HTML, CSS and I leraning React, PHP, MySQL, Laravel Framework.
 For some reason I have been away from programming for a while.

 ---

 ### 🌐 Frontend
-- **React** ⚛️
+- **React** (learning) ⚛️
 - HTML & CSS 🎨

 ### ⚙️ Backend
 - **PHP** (learning) 🐘